Global Citizens Fellowship

 **Potential applicants are strongly encouraged to schedule a time to talk with Tom Ancona in the McKeen Center or Annika Moore prior to applying for a Global Citizens Fellowship**

 As part of the fellowship, participants are required to:

 - Participate in an in-person pre-departure seminar and online learning through Omprakash in Spring Semester;

 - Convene with other fellowship recipients and staff upon return to campus for discussion, reflection and to identify common themes which could be addressed through campus-wide educational programming;

 - Support McKeen Center work around issues explored during the Global Citizens Fellowship

 To be eligible for this fellowship, students must work in-person in a non-US-based non-profit or NGO.
 Preference is given to smaller organizations with local governance and leadership over international NGOs with satellite offices in a specific country (for example: a European non-profit operating in a South American city).

 The fellowship is open to all Bowdoin students in good standing who apply during their first, sophomore, or junior years.
 If you are not a US citizen or a green card holder, you should speak with Dean Khuong or Eduardo Pazos Palma regarding your eligibility prior to submitting an application.

-Please note that the McKeen Center will consult with the Dean of Students office on candidates' academic and social standing.
+Please note that the McKeen Center will conduct a disciplinary standing check with the Dean of Students office for fellowship finalists.